veebch/ir-see/README.md

 - Raspberry Pi 5
 - Camera Module 3 (NoIR)
 - 830nm LEDs (20x 3w)           (These supply the light that your eyes can't see but the camera can)
 - Constant current power supply (700ma To power the LEDS - Note that we don't use a constant voltage supply)
+- 3d-printed all-seeing-eye tripod (files are in the [3d](./3d) directory)

 The LEDS are wired together in **series** and connected to the power supply.